octokit/plugin-paginate-graphql.js/README.md

 The query gets passed over to the `octokit.graphql()`-function.
 The response is then scanned for the required `pageInfo`-object.
 If `hasNextPage` is `true`, it will automatically use the `endCursor` to execute the next query until `hasNextPage` is `false`.

-While iterating, it ongoingly merges all `nodes` and/or `edges` of all responses and returns a combined response in the end.
+While iterating, it continually merges all `nodes` and/or `edges` of all responses and returns a combined response in the end.

 > **Warning**
 > Please note that this plugin only supports pagination of a single resource - so you can **not** execute queries with parallel or nested pagination.
 You can find more details in [the chapter below](#unsupported-nested-pagination).